The CLI is experimental, still under active development.

 Some changes still have to be done manually; Nitpick cannot guess how to make certain changes automatically.

 On the CLI, the “apply mode” is the default: changes to files will be made automatically, when possible.

 The flake8 plugin only checks the files and doesn’t make changes.
 This is the default for now; once the CLI becomes more stable, the “apply mode” will become the default.

 If you use Git, you can review the files before committing.

 The available commands are described below.

 Usage: nitpick [OPTIONS] COMMAND [ARGS]...
-Enforce the same configuration across multiple projects.
+Enforce the same settings across multiple language-independent projects.
 Options: -p, --project DIRECTORY Path to project root --offline Offline mode: no style will be downloaded (no HTTP requests at all) --help Show this message and exit.
-Commands: ls List of files configured in the Nitpick style. run Apply suggestions to configuration files.
+Commands: init Create a configuration file if it doesn't exist already. ls List of files configured in the Nitpick style. run Apply suggestions to configuration files.

 run: Apply style to files¶